awsdocs/amazon-chime-administration-guide/doc_source/prereqs.md

 + To sign in with your IAM Identity Center user, use the sign\-in URL that was sent to your email address when you created the IAM Identity Center user\.

   For help signing in using an IAM Identity Center user, see [Signing in to the AWS access portal](https://docs.aws.amazon.com/signin/latest/userguide/iam-id-center-sign-in-tutorial.html) in the *AWS Sign\-In User Guide*\.

+For more information about setting up your Amazon Chime administrator account, see [Getting started](getting-started.md)\.